verbal-autopsy-software/website/content/publication/clarissa2020anthrodemog/index.md

 ---
-title: "The Anthropological Demography of Health"
+title: "Verbal Autopsy Interview Standardization Study: A report from the field.
+Chapter 11 in The Anthropological Demography of Health"
 date: 2020-11-01
 publishDate:
 authors: ["Surek-Clark, Clarissa"]